krzemmm/Poznan_House_Prices/README.md

 # ENG

-# Predicting Housing Prices in Poznan
+# Predicting housing prices in Poznan

 This is a machine learning project aimed at predicting housing prices in Poznan, Poland, based on available data.
 The project utilizes data analysis and machine learning techniques in Python, using popular libraries such as Pandas, NumPy, Matplotlib, and Scikit-Learn.